amperity/amperity-docs/amperity_amp360/source/destination_airship.rst

 .. sendto-airship-build-query-map-to-attributes-start

-Airship |ext_airship_attributes| are key-value pairs that are associated with audiences for better message targeting.
+Airship `attributes <https://docs.airship.com/guides/audience/attributes/>`__ |ext_link| are key-value pairs that are associated with audiences for better message targeting.

 .. sendto-airship-build-query-map-to-attributes-end